opensourcephysicslab/CompPhysMP-lib/README.md

 ## A warning:

 Compared with the more unified writing styles of the drivers/modules, the included submodules were all written by different developers, each having their own stypes and conventions.
 It is like watching YouTube videos of physics lectures from different professors.
 Each one has their own symbols and styles so it could be disorienting for beginners.
 Reading the unified drivers/modules code before a "full feature" module is highly recommended.
-No support is provided for any submodules.
+For support on any submodules, please contact the developers of those submodules.

 ## Conventions:

 Any files or folders named Driver_[git_handle]_[sensor_model] is a unified and simplified driver/module.
 Example: Driver_LiuDr_LIS3DH.py

-Any unified and simplified driver/module MUST define an embedded example with if __name__=='_main__' conditional and assume the sensor is connected to an Adafruit KB2040 via the STEMMA-QT connector, with no other dependency.
+Any unified and simplified driver/module MUST define an embedded example with `if __name__=='_main__'` conditional and assume the sensor is connected to an Adafruit KB2040 via the STEMMA-QT connector, with no other dependency.
 So if executed directly will provide a basic printout in console such as printing ax,ay,az for an accelerometer or temperature and pressure for a barometer.

 ## Installation: